GoogleCloudPlatform/nodejs-docs-samples/spanner/README.md

   createStoringIndex <instanceName> <databaseName>  Creates a new value-storing index in an example Cloud Spanner table. queryIndex <instanceName> <databaseName>          Executes a read-only SQL query against an example Cloud Spanner
+                                                    table using an existing index.
+                                                    Returns results with titles between a start title (default:
-                                                    table using an existing index. readIndex <instanceName> <databaseName>           Reads data from an example Cloud Spanner table using an existing index. readStoringIndex <instanceName> <databaseName>    Reads data from an example Cloud Spanner table using an existing
+                                                    'Ardvark') and an end title (default: 'Goo'). readIndex <instanceName> <databaseName>           Reads data from an example Cloud Spanner table using an existing index. readStoringIndex <instanceName> <databaseName>    Reads data from an example Cloud Spanner table using an existing